Kosmos 1408: Destruction

 On 15 November, the US State Department reported that it had identified about 1,500 pieces of debris that can be tracked by ground-based radar, and hundreds of thousands more that are more difficult to track.
 The same day, breakup of the satellite was independently confirmed by Numerica Corporation and Slingshot Aerospace.
 By 16 November 2021, the debris was orbiting at altitudes between 440 and 520 km; by 17 November 2021 this range increased to 300 to 1100 km.

 On 18 November 2021, LeoLabs, a commercial tracking company, detected around 300 pieces and also estimated that there were around 1,500 ground-trackable pieces in total.
 They found this lower than expected, compared to other anti-satellite tests, meaning that the pieces are expected to have higher masses so will stay in orbit for longer, and that the lower-than-expected number of debris pieces might be because the event was not a hypervelocity collision.
 By 21 December, LeoLabs was tracking around 500 pieces of debris, including several large items that are thought to be the solar panels, antennas and booms from the satellite.

-The debris from the collision is expected to continue to orbit for several years, potentially decades.
+The low altitude of the satellite means the debris swarm is expected to be short-lived.
+As of February 2023 only 300 of the initial 1,790 pieces of debris (17%) were still in orbit.
+Increasing solar activity during solar cycle 25 is causing the debris to decay at a faster rate than usual.

+As of November 2025 only 5 pieces of debris (0.3%) remain in orbit from Cosmos 1408, per CelesTrak’s latest catalog.

 Reactions

 The US State Department accused Russia of having targeted Kosmos 1408 during an anti-satellite weapon test, using a ground-based missile against their own defunct satellite, saying that it was "dangerous and irresponsible".
 On 15 November the Russian foreign minister, Sergei Lavrov, stated that there was no risk to the ISS or other peaceful uses of space.
 On 16 November, Sergei Shoigu, the Russian minister of defence, acknowledged that the destruction of the satellite was due to a Russian missile test, but argued that it posed no threat to any space activities.

-NASA administrator Bill Nelson stated that: "With its long and storied history in human spaceflight, it is unthinkable that Russia would endanger not only the American and international partner astronauts on the ISS, but also their own cosmonauts", and the "actions are reckless and dangerous, threatening as well[sic] the Chinese space station".
+NASA administrator Bill Nelson stated that: "With its long and storied history in human spaceflight, it is unthinkable that Russia would endanger not only the American and international partner astronauts on the ISS, but also their own cosmonauts."
+He added, "Their actions are reckless and dangerous, threatening as well[sic] the Chinese space station and the taikonauts on board."

-The Secure World Foundation, a U.S. think tank, called upon the United States, Russia, China, and India to declare unilateral moratoriums on further testing of their antisatellite weapons.
+The Secure World Foundation, a U.S. think tank, called upon the United States, Russia, China, and India to declare unilateral moratoriums on further testing of their anti-satellite weapons.